titumozammel/execution-excellence-system/README.md

 ### HEE Prioritization Logic

 > **Priority = Urgency × Dependency × Value Impact**

+This is a **management heuristic, not a universal quantitative law**.

 The purpose is not to remove every constraint.